Login

 The British magazine ‘Men’s Health’ (March 2000) refers to men’s ‘secret porn stash’.
 Men’s sexual arousal is usually easy and men buy pornography because (in the absence of the real thing) they need assistance with releasing their sexual frustration caused by their daily arousal.

-“After thinking about sex every six seconds for six days, men are beginning to need to do something about it.” (p15 Bluffer’s Guide to Men 1998)
+“After thinking about sex every six seconds for six days, men are beginning to need to do something about it.” (p15 The Bluffer’s Guide to Men 1998)

 Younger men can make do with masturbation (sometimes as much as two or three times a day) for days at a time but eventually (usually by the weekend!) they want to engage in some real action.
 If men were happy to masturbate indefinitely as a substitute for sex then there really would be a chance that the human race could die out!
 Men may find thrusting during penetrative sex to be the most satisfying way of releasing their sexual emotions simply because nature intended it that way.